vueneue/docs/docs/guide/ssr.md

 };
 ```

-As you can see glob paths are supported.
+As you can see glob patterns are supported.